All about energy in Brussels. A Sibelga initiative

 As its name indicates, natural gas is not an industrial product but a natural one.
 Its composition varies over time and depends on the geological layers in the subsoil of the place of origin.
 This is why the gas network operators recalculate the calorific value every month.

 Gas reserves are indeed running out and so the Dutch government has decided no longer to supply to Germany, northern France and a third of Belgium.
-This will be done gradually until 2030.
-This will give all parties involved sufficient time to make the necessary adjustments.
+The shutdown took effect in october 2023.

 Don't miss our new tips